-How many lone pair and bond pair electrons are present around the central atom in the SeF4 lewis structure?
+How many lone pairs and bond pairs are present around the central atom in the SeF4 lewis structure?

-By looking at the SeF4 lewis structure, we see that selenium is the central atom that contains 2 lone pair electrons and it has 8 bond pair electrons(4 single bonds) around.
+By looking at the SeF4 lewis structure, we see that selenium is the central atom that is attached with 4 bond pairs and it contains 1 lone pair also.

 - The steric number of selenium central atom in the SeF4 molecule is 5, thus, it forms Sp3d hybridization.

 - SeF4 is a polar molecule because of asymmetrical geometry that causes the non-uniform distribution of charge in the molecule.